-Our BIP groups are available for both men and women with programs that are designed to address each group’s special needs in a supportive environment.
-Our BIP program coordinates closely with referrals from the Jackson County legal system although a batterer may attend the program voluntarily.
+Our BIP program is a twenty-six or fifty-two-week program that coordinates closely with referrals from the Jackson County legal system, although a batterer may attend the program voluntarily.
 If a batterer is referred to our BIP group by the courts, attendance and completion of the BIP are monitored.
+Our BIP program is in full compliance with the Batterer Intervention Standards for the State of Michigan, using the nationally respected Duluth Model.